Water Quality Fee and Credits & Incentives

 For information on the Current Credit Program (effective December 1, 2014) see the Credits & Incentives Manual or the Credits & Incentives section on the Resouce:RAIN page.
 We are updating this site now so expect regular changes.

-The information below is referencing the credit program that was in effect from 2009-December 1, 2014.
+The information below is referencing the credit program that is in effect until December 1, 2015.

 Q: What is the Water Quality Fee?